 Daytime Ideas

 For a first-time solo traveler in Amsterdam, there is no shortage of things to do!
-This city is packed with so much cultural diversity that it is hard not to define it as a first-time solo traveler paradise.
+This city is packed with so much cultural diversity that it is hard not to define it as a first-time traveler paradise.

 One of the best ways to ensure you see everything on your Amsterdam itinerary is by jumping on a Hop-on-Hop bus!